suryanshpsingh/Linear-Optimization-Final_Project/README.md

 # Linear-Optimization-Report
-A report on the Four Color Theorem using Latex
+A report for my Linear Optimization Class at Rutgers University on the Four Color Theorem using Latex.